 For dredging and marine permits and licenses information, click here.

-To receive information about Houston Ship Channel closures, please visit the U.S. Coast Guard’s Vessel Traffic Service website here.
+To receive information about Houston Ship Channel closures from the U.S. Coast Guard Vessel Traffic Service, sign up here.